-- 1. Think of commercials you've seen on TV for different products.
+1. Think of commercials you've seen on TV for different products.
 What is your favorite commercial?
-Explain why it is meaningful to you and what product is being advertised. - 2.
-Which of the following persuasive techniques does the commercial use (circle the correct answer)?
+Explain why it is meaningful to you and what product is being advertised.

+corre ect answer)?

 Humor

-Real life examples
+Real-life examples

-Statistics/facts & figures (like X number of people die from smoking every year) Heart-warming or inspiring story
+Statistics/facts & figures (like X number of people die from smoking every year)

+Heart-warming or inspiring story

+Othor